PritiKumr/pritikumr.github.io/_posts/blog/2016-07-20-how-to-install-ubuntu.md

 While Ubuntu is one of the widely used Linux distros, getting your hands on it is a must-know thing for most people entering the software field.

 There are a number of different ways of installing Ubuntu.
-In this guid I'm gonna walk you through one such way.
+In this guide I'm gonna walk you through one such way.

 Ubuntu can be installed in various scenarios.